ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 **macOS**

 Download the `.zip` macOS packages (see [downloads page](../../downloads/latest.md)).
 Extract the zip files and move the resulting `.app` files to the `Applications` folder.
-Each app is *unsigned*, so when you first run it you will have to approve the app in System Preferences > Security.
+Each app is *unsigned*, so the first time your run it open "Applications" in Finder.
+Then right click the app and choose open.
+This is only necessary the first time you run the app.

 **Linux**